Jaybit0/QML/readme.md

-# GroverCircuitBuilder Module for Quantum Machine Learning
+# An easy to use module for Quantum Machine Learning

 ## Introduction
 This module written in Julia uses the Yao.jl framework and automates the creation of quantum circuits